Looking for summer side dishes using the best produce of the season? We’ve got your back: here are all the recipes you need.

 Each of the recipes below are a tried and true recipe that Alex and I have made time and time again.
 And we’re not joking when we say: summer is the most exciting time to be in the kitchen!
 With so much produce to taste and try…what are you waiting for?
 Let’s get to these summer side dishes, shall we?

 What makes Mexican grilled corn so irresistible is the contrasts of flavors and textures.
-You’ve got the sweet corn, charred to smoky perfection on the grill, then the creamy mayo and sour cream sauce, seasoned with chili powder, garlic powder and cumin.
+There's sweet corn, charred to smoky perfection on the grill.
+It's slathered with creamy mayo and sour cream sauce, seasoned with chili powder, garlic powder and cumin.
 It’s topped with chunks of feta or queso fresco cheese.
 Serve it with tangy lime and cilantro, and the crunch of the corn against the creamy, messy sauce is pretty much to die for.
-It's tied for one of our top summer side dishes...ever.

 Ahh, beautiful summery ripe tomatoes.
 Is there anything better?
 It doesn’t feel like summer until we’ve had a savory sweet bite of an heirloom tomato.
 This summer side dish is all about simplicity: just tomatoes and herbs, marinaded in balsamic and olive oil for 30 minutes.
 And once you taste it: it’s truly one of the best ways to use ripe tomatoes you’ll find.

 What's a list of summer side dishes without a bean salad?
 The secret to the flavor in this easy bean salad is the dressing: it’s made with a bit of tomato paste and ketchup, so it has an unexpected earthy undertone.
 And adding feta cheese brings in a savory flair!
 Finally, the combination of green onions and chives adds just the right amount of complexity.
 Oh -- and you can whip it up in just 15 minutes.